Location: Town of Sodus, Wayne County

 Description: This beautiful easement property contains forests, wetlands, working crop lands, and orchards.
 It has over 350 acres of woodlands, two creeks that feed Sodus Bay, marsh along the Bay, and rolling orchards on fields of fertile soil.
 The woods, fields, and wetlands of Alasa Farms provide resting areas for migrating songbirds on their journeys north to Canada, and after their long flights from as far away as South America.
 The large wooded tracts of sugar maple, yellow birch, basswood, and hemlock found at Alasa Farms are home to forest-dwelling birds, a variety of mammals and amphibians, and a rich collection of native plants.
 The wooded creek corridors and the 30 acres of DEC Class II wetlands help to protect the water quality of the creeks on Alasa Farms and, subsequently, Sodus Bay.

-Alasa Farms has a rich history and has been home to a Shaker community, the Fourierist Utopian Society, and the Underground Railroad.
+History: Alasa Farms has a rich history and has been home to a Shaker community, the Fourierist Utopian Society, and the Underground Railroad.
+Fourierism enjoyed a brief boom in the United States of America during the middle of the 1840s and the Sodus Bay commune lasted just two years.
+Of the seventeen original buildings from the commune, only two frame houses still stand.
 Beginning in the 1920s, Alvah Griffen Strong made the farm the site of agricultural advancement with modern farming equipment and techniques.

 Now, Alasa Farms is home to Cracker Box Palace, a farm animal rescue and rehabilitation organization.
 The organization cares for over 150 farm animals, using the property’s historic barns.
 For more information, contact Cracker Box Palace at (315) 483-2493 or visit their website.